eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/interface.md

         /* declarations of interface members */
     }

-Note that because interfaces are stateless they do not have initializers and so there's no parameter list after the interface name as there is with [class declarations](../class).
+Since interfaces don't contain initialization logic, there's no parameter list after the interface name as there would be in a [class declaration](../class).

 ## Description

 ### Satisfying interfaces

-An interface can satisfy zero or more other interfaces using the `satisfies` keyword.
-If the class `I` is to satisfy interfaces `I1` and `I2` the declaration looks like this:
+The `satisfies` keyword specifies the interfaces inherited by an
+interface:

 <!-- cat: interface I1{} interface I2{} -->
 <!-- try: -->